ndiazg/ssh-tunnel/README.md

 Now you can access the private service on the chosen port of your local/docker server

 ```
-mysql -u someuser -p -h local.server.tld -P 3306
+mysql -u mysqlusername -p -h local.server.tld -P 3306
 ```

-## Tip
+### Tip
-Connect and alias your tunnel along other containers in the same network.
+Connect and alias your tunnel along with other containers in the same network.
 ```
-docker network connect --alias any.endpoint somenetwork ssh.tunnel
+docker network connect --alias some.endpoint somenetwork ssh.tunnel
 ```
-Now your containers can reach the remote/restricted service at any.endpoint
+Now your other containers can reach the remote/restricted service at some.endpoint